-Here are 8 reasons why you should consider gardening in raised beds:
+Here are 8 benefits of gardening in raised beds:

 1. You control the soil.
 You get to start off with a great soil mix from the beginning.
 Often the ground in our yards and gardens is less than ideal for planting vegetables.
 Building a raised bed lets you control that factor.